amed-kino/beichtstuhl/README.md

 ### Prerequisites
 This tool has been developed on [Ubuntu 16.04 (Xenial Xerus)](http://releases.ubuntu.com/16.04/), the following `System Requirements`, `Installation` and `instructions` are only for this Operating System.
 It is only referred here, in no other places, the relation of this tool to Ubuntu 16.04 will be mentioned.
+#### NOTE:
+Since we had some issues on the deployment, where recording audio and video with filters was not good on deployment device, we had to add some fast implementations to the script. we used `rubberband` (to download `$ apt-get install rubberband-cli`) to split the audio, change the pitch and recombine it.
+The scripts/ dir is still placeholder for all scripting possibilities.

+**reverting to:** `a465fc09cf76077b813e5f1add7fd1a7c73019f1` which is [Mapping all needed keys](/commit/a465fc09cf76077b813e5f1add7fd1a7c73019f1) commit will get the tool back to its orginal state.
 ## System Requirements
 Root privileges may be required, adding `$ sudo _command_` before every command will fix it.
 ### 1- node.js (6.9.x)